swiftlang/swift/docs/GenericsManifesto.md

 func containsAll<S: Sequence where Sequence.Iterator.Element == Element>(elements: S) -> Bool
 ```

-One could move the `where` clause to the end of the signature, so that the most important parts—name, generic parameter, parameters, result type—precede it:
+One could move the `where` clause to the end of the signature, so that the most important parts--name, generic parameter, parameters, result type--precede it:

 ```Swift
 func containsAll<S: Sequence>(elements: S) -> Bool